kahlertfr/depth-aware-motion-deblurring/docs/chapters/evaluation.rst

 The reference implementation was used to deblur the same stereo image pair as presented in the paper.
 The reference implementation can not achieve the same results as shown in the paper.
-Hence this chapter discusses the problems leading to the different results.
+Hence this chapter discusses the problems leading to the different results and general difficulties of the proposed algorithm.

 Result Comparison
 +++++++++++++++++